 As a seasoned parental relocation attorney, I can assist you with your relocation matter.
 I have helped countless clients in the Bronx and across the state since 1989.
 Known for my careful preparation and tailored legal services, I will do everything in my power to get you the best results.
 There is no case too big or small for my firm.

 Why wait?
-Contact our Bronx relocation attorney online today!
+Contact our Bronx relocation attorney online or give us a call today!

 When you’re ready to take the next step, our experienced legal team is right here